gfccosta/devdataprod/README.md

 ##ihacApp/server.R

-The server is a simple shiny app, its use a reactive function to load the data only if the window lenght is altered.
-The plot is performed when any parameter changes.
+The server is a simple shiny app, its use a reactive function to load the data only if the filter changes.
+The plot is performed when any filter selection changes.

 ##ihacApp/common.R